 Bill has now authored or co-authored over 30 books.
 He is frequently heard to say, "Stop me before I write again!" and occasionally awakens in the middle of the night, exclaiming in frustration, "I'm having another book!"
 His books have been translated into 16 different languages.
 He has written over 50 articles or book chapters.

-He hurls his body through space in a large metal tube two to three times a month to give talks around the world, despite the fact he hates to travel and be away from his paramour Helen, guitar, piano, favorite foods, and last but not least Rudy the cat (although some combination of those travel with him on occasion).
+He hurls his body through space in a large metal tube several times a month to give talks around the world, despite the fact he hates to travel and be away from his paramour Helen, guitar, piano, favorite foods, and last but not least Rudy the cat (although some combination of those travel with him on occasion).

 Always looking for a challenge, Bill now brings his ideas to a wider audience.
 In 1999, he appeared on Oprah with his book, Do One Thing Different: Ten Simple Ways to Change Your Life.
 He has also appeared on The Today Show, Canada AM, and Body By Jake.
 His work has been featured in O Oprah's magazine, Ladies Home Journal, New Woman, Newsweek, Bottom Line, Self, Women's Health and The Psychotherapy Networker.

 Bill has a bunch of professional qualifications, which matters to some people, so he'll list a few here.
 He:

 - is a Diplomate, Board Member, Fellow and Master Therapist in the American Psychotherapy Association

 - is a Lifetime Fellow of the Association for NLP (http://www.anlp.org/)

 - is certified by the National Board of Certified Clinical Hypnotherapists